jeremybwilson/documentation-examples/readme.md

 # Documentation Examples

 This repo was created to make available documentation examples to Craig Young and team.
-[Documentation Examples](https://github.com/jeremybwilson/documentation-examples).
+[Documentation Examples](#documentation-examples).

+This repo was created to make available documentation examples to Craig Young and team.

+This repo was created to make available documentation examples to Craig Young and team.

+This repo was created to make available documentation examples to Craig Young and team.

+This repo was created to make available documentation examples to Craig Young and team.

+This repo was created to make available documentation examples to Craig Young and team.

+This repo was created to make available documentation examples to Craig Young and team.

+This repo was created to make available documentation examples to Craig Young and team.

+This repo was created to make available documentation examples to Craig Young and team.

+This repo was created to make available documentation examples to Craig Young and team.

-## Technical Documentation for technical audience
+## Technical Documentation for technical audience {#documentation-examples}
 - [Setting up a Mac for Web Development](https://gist.github.com/jeremybwilson/31a8a7deda0504128111c519812456ec)

 ## Technical Documentation for (non-technical) Shopify Admin end user